What are the pre-action steps you need to consider before issuing a court claim and why does it matter?

 In simple terms, yes, but if you have not followed the required procedures and acted in a way that the court considers to be reasonable and proportionate, you may be penalised, even if your claim is successful.

 Potential sanctions are an adverse costs award (for example, an order that you pay your opponent's costs incurred as a result of you failing to comply with the prescribed rules), a stay of proceedings until relevant pre-action steps are completed and/or awards of interest up to 10% above base rate.

 In some cases, your contract will specify a process for dispute resolution and if that is the case, you need to follow the specified process in order to avoid a breach of contract.
 As an example, your contract may provide for arbitration, rather than litigation through the courts; equally, there might be a stepped process requiring the parties to engage in negotiations and/or alternative dispute resolution (ADR) (such as mediation) before commencing formal proceedings.

 There is the possibility that you will need to issue proceedings because the limitation period is due to end.
 In that case, you may be able to then agree a stay of proceedings with your opponent (or obtain an order from the court) to enable both parties to undertake pre-action steps, as described below.

 What pre-action steps do I need to take to protect my position?

 You need to comply with the pre-action rules that apply to your dispute in accordance with the Civil Procedure Rules (CPR) which apply to all civil court proceedings, and set out the steps that must be taken before an action is commenced.
-The CPR and pre-action rules are available online.

 There are specific protocols for certain areas of dispute (for example construction and engineering, professional negligence and certain debt claims); otherwise, the Practice Direction on Pre-Action Conduct and Protocols (the PD) will apply.
 Check which rules will apply to your claim before proceeding.